shadowvzs/architectural-pattern/README.md

 ### MVVM
 * Description:
-   * everythi9ng like above but dynamic with knockoutJS ViewModel
+   * everything like above but dynamic with knockoutJS ViewModel